aimansae/my-chalet/README.md

 8. Due to  {% if forloop.counter|divisibleby:3 %} on home.html, chalet cards on medium devices were rendering wrongly.
 A list of 2, 1, 2,1 was being displayed.
 Removed the counter loop code as Bootstrap classes were already displaying 2 cards per row.
 Now on medium devices 2 chalet per row are showing,as intended.

 9. Js code for Timeout function presented TypeError: cannot read properties of null (reading 'close'):
- - checked if element by ID 'msg' was present on html file,
++ checked if element by ID 'msg' was present on html file,
- - Fixed error with if (messages) statement: setimeout function was requiren only for specific moments, when messages were appearing, therefore if statement resolved the isusue.
++ Fixed error with if (messages) statement: setimeout function was requiren only for specific moments, when messages were appearing, therefore if statement resolved the isusue.

+10. Installed django phonefield however this caused migration errors.
+Replaced the phone field with CharField, add min-max length and NumberInput of form.

+## Known Bug-Issues

+1. Phone Field to be implemented back by replacing CharField with relative regex pattern for phone validation
+2. Double reservations to be avoided for for future features.

 </details>